chessbr/shuup-br/README.md

 # Shoop-BR
-Shoop-BR is a Shoop add-on for Brazilian stores
+A Shoop add-on for custom Brazilian e-commerces

 ## Installation (development)